Christian Persecution in Syria: “Convert to Islam or Die”

 Christians in this nation experience further pressure when their faith is simply not welcome.
 With the infiltration of the Islamic State, Christians are met with the command, “convert [to Islam] or die.”
-The goal of this Islamic extremist group is to create a broader Islamic caliphate, and Christianity stands in direct opposition to that.
+The goal of this Islamic extremist group is to create a broader Islamic An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute., and Christianity stands in direct opposition to that.

 Old churches are being torched and burned down.
 Christians are being beheaded, kidnapped and tortured.

 Syrian Christians are often torn in regards to the crisis happening around them; should they flee alongside hundreds of thousands of refugees?
 Or should they stay and risk it all in order to be a light for Jesus in a chaotic region?